Dear Evan Hansen: Theater review by Adam Feldman

 - 1 star:0

 Wow!
-The music, the sings, the cast, the themes.
+The music, the songs, the cast, the themes.
 I was impressed.
 Ben Platt as Evan Hansen is out of this world, both acting and singing in a considerable taxing interpretation.
-I don't know how he can do 8 do this a week.
-I was mesmerized.
+I don't know how he can do 8 of this a week.
+I was mesmerised.
 It is a very modern musical with social media as background to a sad human story.
 It is a bona fide tear-jerker.
 I heard several people sobbing around us, but the standing ovation at the end was loud.
-People loved it and so did I. A must-see.
+People loved it and so did I.